Table of Contents

 Distilling separated glycerol recovers the methanol and produces glycerin.
 Pure glycerin has good resale value and is demand in the food and cosmetics industries.

-Clarification of glycerin to remove fine impurities makes it usable.
+Clarification of glycerin to remove small impurities makes it usable.
 A disc stack centrifuge has the required g-force to remove the finest trace particles from glycerin.

 The advantages of using industrial centrifuges (listed above) are applicable for glycerin purification as well.